Accessing the Library's Databases

 Accessing the A-Z Database List

 The McGovern Library provides access to over 100 databases, many of which are subscription based and are not free to the general public.
-To access the library's databases, start a the library homepage and click on the "Go to A-Z List" button located under the 'A-Z Database List' section.
+To access the library's databases, start a the library homepage and click on the "Databases List" button located in the Quick Links section.

 From the homepage, you will be redirected to the full list of Databases provided through McGovern Library.